Toxic capsules help the medicine go down in China

 By Donny Kwok and Tan Ee Lyn

-HONG KONG Hou Zhihui breaks open a cold-medicine capsule, pours the powder on to a piece of steamed dough and folds it together.
+HONG KONG, June 18 Hou Zhihui breaks open a cold-medicine capsule, pours the powder on to a piece of steamed dough and folds it together.
 He passes the miniature bun to a colleague who pops it in her mouth.

 That is his response to the discovery of 77 million capsules made of industrial gel containing chromium, a carcinogenic heavy metal, the latest in a series of safety problems blighting China's healthcare industry, including the widespread manufacture of fake drugs.

-The government has repeatedly promised to tighten regulatory systems after safety scandals involving fish, drugs, toys, toothpaste, children's clothes, tires, drugs and milk fortified with melamine, used in the manufacture of tabletops.
-But little has been done apart from a few, highly publicized arrests.
+The government has repeatedly promised to tighten regulatory systems after safety scandals involving fish, drugs, toys, toothpaste, children's clothes, tyres, drugs and milk fortified with melamine, used in the manufacture of tabletops.
+But little has been done apart from a few, highly publicised arrests.

 "I read about the capsule problem ... the next morning, a colleague of mine had a cold, so I thought of a way for her to take the medicine," Hou said.